 Dissertation research credits are accumulated under EDPS 7970 (Thesis Research: Ph.D.), and the Graduate School requires that at least 14 dissertation credit hours are represented on the student's transcript.
 Requirements include an open colloquium meeting on the dissertation proposal conducted by the student's supervisory committee and a final oral defense of the completed dissertation.
 The student first completes a dissertation proposal, which is formulated in cooperation with the supervisory committee chairperson and later approved by the student's entire committee at the colloquium meeting.
 Two weeks before the colloquium, the student must give a copy of the proposal to each committee member and one copy to the Academic Program Specialist.
 A variety of dissertation topics and research methodologies are possible.
 The student is expected to complete research of scholarly merit and of significance to the field.
-It is common for the student's dissertation research project.
+It is common for the student's dissertation research project to follow from the work that the student has engaged in as part of his or her pre-dissertation research project.
 The Graduate School requires enrollment in at least 3 semester hours of doctoral coursework credit during the semester the final oral examination is held.

-PROGRAM PLANNING GUIDELINES AND COURSE SEQUENCING, 2014 COHORT: TIMELINE FOR COMPLETING PROGRAM COMPONENTS
+PROGRAM PLANNING GUIDELINES AND COURSE SEQUENCING, 2015 COHORT: TIMELINE FOR COMPLETING PROGRAM COMPONENTS